 High intensity reflective material is required for the lettering and background for all signage.

-Street name signs at intersections shall consist of white lettering on a blue metal plate.
+Street name signs at intersections shall consist of white lettering on a blue metal plate, except for provincial highways/ expressways which shall consist of white lettering on a green metal plate.

 Lettering sizes shall be as follows: